-And if you have little ones around, you can ask them to help 'poke the butter cake holes' and filling them with the chilled butter pieces.
+And if you have little ones around, you can ask them to help 'poke the butter cake holes' and fill them with the chilled butter pieces.
 This is how I learned baking many years ago.

 More Delicious German Dessert Ideas

-Bee Sting Cake - This is a quick and easy recipe version of one of Germany's most famous cakes.
+BEE STING CAKE - This is a quick and easy recipe version of one of Germany's most famous cakes.

-Mulled Wine Cake - Classic mulled wine flavored combined with chocolate in a delicious bundt cake.
+MULLED WINE CAKE - Classic mulled wine flavored combined with chocolate in a delicious bundt cake.